Our topics

 The energy sector is at the heart of the climate challenge.
 Staying within the 1.5°C temperature limit requires the rapid and full decarbonisation of the entire sector away from fossil fuel based to clean energy systems.
 This includes the production of energy and power as well as the way we use it in transport, buildings and industry processes.
 Effective policies, which allow for the widespread application, investment and use of clean energy technologies and energy efficiency measures, need to be adopted urgently across all countries in the world.
 Although the transition to clean energy...

 Sustainable development and climate change are interlinked.
-The achievement of development goals crucially depends on our ability to limit global temperature increase to 1.5°C. At the same time, placing just transition and sustainable development at the centre of mitigation strategies is critical to build the social and political support needed to raise climate ambition and ensure sustained efforts over time.
+The achievement of development goals crucially depends on our ability to limit global temperature increase to 1.5°C. At the same time, putting a just transition and sustainable development at the centre of mitigation strategies is critical to build the social and political support needed to raise climate ambition and ensure sustained efforts over time.
 Any emission reduction strategy hence needs to be part of a larger just transition plan focused on sustainable, inclusive and resilient economic development.
-The development of coherent...

 Driving deep decarbonisation with climate resilient infrastructure in line with the Paris Agreement will require massive investment in climate solutions.
-Current investments flows are however not consistent with either global climate or sustainable development objectives.
-Debates around sustainable finance today will play a key role in shifting financial flows that will have important implications for emissions patterns and progress for decades to come.
-Urgent action is needed to foster enabling environments for Paris aligned investments, phase-out investments in high emissions activities and...
+Current investment flows are not consistent with either global climate or sustainable development objectives.
+Urgent action is needed to foster enabling environments for Paris-aligned investments, phase-out investments in high-emissions activities and thereby avoiding further stranded assets.
+A deeper understanding of transition finance needs at the country and sector level is an important element to facilitate climate-aligned finance.

 A rapid and far-reaching transition of agriculture practices and the food system more broadly is key to achieving the objectives of the Paris Agreement.
 Such transition requires minimising direct emissions from agricultural activities, reducing the impact of land use and induced land use change on deforestation, as well as enhancing carbon sink capacity of lands and soils.
 It calls for a massive shift in the way our food is produced, processed and transported, as well as behavioural changes in relation to what we eat and consume.
 The challenges are complex, considering population growth...